Anna Hedh

 Anna Hedh (born 18 March 1967) is a Swedish politician who served as a Member of the European Parliament (MEP) from 2004 until 2019.
 She is a member of the Swedish Social Democratic Party, part of the Progressive Alliance of Socialists and Democrats.

 Hedh served on the European Parliament's Committee on the Internal Market and Consumer Protection.
-She was also a substitute for the Committee on Women's Rights and Gender Equality, and a member of the delegation for relations with the Palestinian Legislative Council.
+She was also a substitute for the Committee on Women's Rights and Gender Equality, and a delegation member for relations with the Palestinian Legislative Council.
 In addition to her committee assignments, she served as a member of the European Parliament Intergroup on Western Sahara; the European Parliament Intergroup on LGBT Rights; and the European Parliament Intergroup on Children's Rights.